Russia blows up oil facilities in Ukraine as invasion continues

 “I think they will stop trading and then the exchange rate will be fixed at an artificial level just like in Soviet times,” he adds.

 9.17 am: Former United States President Donald Trump condemns the Russian attack on Ukraine.
 He links the invasion with the US’ withdrawal from Afghanistan.
-“The Russian attack on the Ukraine is appalling.,” CNN quotes him as saying.
+“The Russian attack on the Ukraine is appalling,” CNN quotes him as saying.
 “It’s an outrage and an atrocity that should never have been allowed to occur.”

 However, this came with praise for the Russian president, something Trump has stated multiple times in the past few days.
 “The problem is not that Putin is smart, which, of course, he’s smart,” Trump says.
 “The problem is that our leaders are dumb... and so far, allowed him to get away with this travesty and assault on humanity.”